L5lua/L5-website/docs/contributing.md

+Contributions to L5 are welcomed.
+Consider opening an [issue](https://github.com/L5lua/L5/issues) to discuss proposed changes.
+[Contributions to this website](https://github.com/L5lua/L5-website) are also welcomed.

-We welcome contributions including suggestions, issues, pull requests, tutorials and improvements to documentation.
+We welcome all contributions including suggestions, [issues](https://github.com/L5lua/L5/issues), pull requests, [tutorials](https://github.com/L5lua/L5-website/issues/1) and improvements to documentation.

 We are inspired by the *[all contributors](https://github.com/all-contributors/all-contributors.github.io)* approach to contribution to open source projects: